 Stay Nearby: Hotel Clermont (About .6 miles)

-2. Go To Breakfast Any Time Of Day
+2. Eat Breakfast Any Time of Day

 Though it originated in the Atlanta metropolitan area, I’m not sending you to the South’s infamous all-day breakfast chain.
-Instead head to Pancake Social at Ponce City Market!
+Instead, head to Pancake Social at Ponce City Market!

-Newly opened by Quatrano in 2019, Pancake Social is an airy and Instagramably cute breakfast spot.
+Opened by Quatrano in 2019, Pancake Social is an airy and Instagramably cute breakfast spot.
 Serving buttermilk pancake stacks, breakfast bowls, a.m. sandwiches including an avocado toast, and the classic Southern brunch dish of chicken and waffles, breakfast here is an all-day affair.